What My Daugher Learned at School: Antisemitism Comes Home

 SOUNDING THE ALARM

 The alarm has been sounding for a long time.
 And now, it won’t give me a moment’s peace.
 It sounds like dirty Jew and fucking Jew and kill all Jews.
-I hear my son sobbing, Why does everybody hate me.
+I hear my daughter sobbing, Why does everybody hate me.